rinatz/hello-rs/README.md

 # Hello Rust

-This is a Rust program that prints "Hello, World!".
+This is the Rust program that prints "Hello, World!".

 ## Features